lucamodica/sql-exercises--bachelor/README.md

-# Databases
+# SQL exercises
 A list of query exercises in SQL language, ranging on various difficulties.
-> Based on the 2nd year graduation (2020/2021) on computer science (University of Turin, esame di Basi di Dati).
+> Based on the 2nd year (2020/2021) of the bachelor degree on computer science (University of Turin, esame di Basi di Dati).